Miami, Arizona

 Miami (Western Apache: Goshtłʼish Tú) is a town in Gila County, Arizona, United States.
 Miami is a classic Western copper boom-town.
 Miami's old downtown has been partly renovated, and the Bullion Plaza Museum features the cultural, mining and ranching history of the Miami area.

-According to the 2010 Census, the population of the town was 1,837.
+As of the 2020 census, Miami had a population of 1,541.

 Geography

 Miami is located at 33°23.8'N 110°52.3'W (33.396, -110.872).

 According to the United States Census Bureau, the town has a total area of .9 sqmi, all land.

 Miami is adjacent to Globe, and near the San Carlos Apache Indian Reservation.
 Miami, Globe, and the unincorporated areas nearby (including Inspiration, Claypool and Central Heights-Midland City) are commonly called Globe-Miami.
 The town is located on the northeastern slope of the Pinal Mountains, and is surrounded (except to the east) by the Tonto National Forest.
 It is located on U.S. Route 60 and is served by the Arizona Eastern Railway.